 Pharmacy technicians help licensed pharmacists provide medication and other health care products to patients.
 Technicians usually perform routine tasks to help prepare prescribed medication, count tablets and label bottles.
 They also perform administrative duties such as answering phones, stocking shelves, and operating cash registers.
 Technicians refer any questions regarding prescriptions, drug information, or health matters to a pharmacist.

 Pharmacy technicians who work in retail or mail?order pharmacies have varying responsibilities, and depends on state rules and regulations.
 Technicians receive written prescriptions or requests for prescription refills from patients.
 They also may receive prescriptions sent electronically from the doctor’s office.
 They must verify that information on the prescription is complete and accurate.
 To prepare the prescription, technicians must retrieve, count, pour, weigh, measure, and sometimes mix the medication.
 Then, they prepare the prescription labels, select the type of prescription container, and affix the prescription and auxiliary labels to the container.
 Once the prescription is filled, technicians price and file the prescription, which must be checked by a pharmacist before it is given to the patient.
 Technicians may establish and maintain patient profiles, prepare insurance claim forms, and stock and take inventory of prescription and over the counter medications

 Florida board of Nursing #701100

-Upon successful completion of all courses, the student is eligible to take the state
+Upon successful completion of the practical nursing program, the student will be eligible to take the NCLEX-PN.